Female footballers speak out against FIFA-Saudi deal – DW – 10/22/2024

 FIFA's sponsorship of Aramco "would undermine the hard-earned progress in women's football and amount to a punch in the gut for women footballers," Ursula Sutter, deputy head of UN Women Germany's board, told DW.

-In April of this year, FIFA announced it was entering into a deal with the world's largest oil and gas company, 98.5 percent of which is owned by the Saudi Arabian state.
+In April, FIFA announced that it was entering into a deal with the world's largest oil and gas company, 98.5 percent of which is owned by the Saudi state.
 The contract, which runs until 2027, guarantees Aramco sponsorship rights for the 2026 Men's World Cup and the 2027 Women's World Cup, among other things.
 Human rights organizations accuse Saudi Arabia of engaging in sportswashing.

 The financial gain for FIFA is offset by a long list of human rights shortcomings in Saudi Arabia: The country is ruled by the House of Saud, the royal family, in an authoritarian manner.
 There are no elections.
 Women and men do not have equal rights, and homosexual acts are punishable by corporal punishment or imprisonment.
 In addition, there is a high number of executions every year, some of which are even carried out in public.

-Human Rights Watch has criticized the country for the repression of dissidents and activists, while in the latest press-freedom ranking compiled by "Reporters Without Borders," Saudi Arabia came in 166th out of 180 countries.
+Human Rights Watch has criticized Saudi Arabia for its repression of dissidents and activists, while in the latest press-freedom ranking compiled by "Reporters Without Borders," Saudi Arabia came in 166th out of 180 countries.

 Aramco's negative impact on climate change is also being criticized.
 In an analysis by the Climate Accountability Institute in the USA, climate expert Richard Heede came to the conclusion that just 20 companies are responsible for around a third of all CO2 emissions in the world to date.
 Aramco is by far the biggest climate polluter.
 The British think tank "Carbon Tracker" describes Aramco as the "world's biggest emitter of greenhouse gases."